jeweller1980stepanets/cordova-neura-plugin/README.md

 1. Download the <a href="https://github.com/NeuraLabs/cordova-neura-plugin/blob/master/NeuraSampleCordova.zip">sample app zip file</a> and extract it
 2. cd to the sample app folder
-3. Add the cordova-neura-plugin as described in the installation section above
+3. Add the cordova-neura-plugin as described in the <a href="https://github.com/NeuraLabs/cordova-neura-plugin/blob/master/README.md#installation">installation guide</a> above
 4. [Optional - only if push notifications for Neura events are required] Add the <a href="https://github.com/phonegap/phonegap-plugin-push">phonegap-plugin-push</a> to the sample app as described on its <a href="https://github.com/phonegap/phonegap-plugin-push/blob/master/docs/INSTALLATION.md">installation guide</a>
 5. run `cordova platforms add android`
 6. run `cordova run android`